-State annuitants.
-The Premiums listed above will be reduced by the amount the state of California or your contracting agency contributes toward the cost of your health benefit plan.
-These contribution amounts are subject to change as a result of legislative action.
-Any such change will be accomplished by the affected retirement system without any action on your part.
+The Premiums listed below will be reduced by the amount the state of California contributes toward the cost of your health benefit plan.
+These contribution amounts are subject to change as a result of collective bargaining agreements or legislative action.
+Any such change will be accomplished by the State Controller or affected retirement system without any action on your part.
 For current contribution information, contact your Health Benefits Officer (or, if you are retired, the CalPERS Health Account Services Section).